ARTICLE I. OFFICE

 Section 1.
 Standing Committees.
 The Board shall have the following standing committees:

-A. Executive Committee: Members - President, Vice President, and the immediate past President (if still on the board), plus at least one other member of the Board of Directors as appointed by the President.
+- Executive Committee: Members - President, Vice President, Treasurer, Secretary and the immediate Past President (if still on the board).
+If the immediate Past President is no longer on the board, then at least one other member of the Board of Directors as appointed by the President.
 Executive Director shall serve as ex-officio, non-voting member.
 Chair - President.
 Charge - shall transact business of the Association in intervals between board meetings.
-Shall possess and may exercise any and all powers of the board, but shall not overrule, reverse, or change substantial acts of the board.
+Shall possess and may exercise any and all powers of the Board, but shall not overrule, reverse, or change substantial acts of the Board.
 Minutes of all Executive Committee meetings shall be kept and submitted at the next Board of Directors' meeting.
-All Executive Committee actions shall be subject to revision and alteration by the board.
+All Executive Committee actions shall be subject to revision and alteration by the Board.
+(Amended 4/29/2016)

-D. Legislative Committee: Members - committee shall consist of representatives from south-central, southeastern, northwestern and interior Alaska appointed by the President from the active Association membership.
+- Legislative Committee: Members - committee shall consist of representatives from Southcentral, Southeastern, Northwestern and Interior Alaska appointed by the President from the active Association membership.
 Chair - shall be appointed by the President and serve as the legislative liaison.
 Charge - shall be responsible for passing on relevant alumni and UAF concerns to legislators, and relevant legislative actions.

-G. Scholarship Committee: Members – at least one active board member of the association appointed by the president and confirmed by the board.
-Charge – review applicants and make recommendations for association scholarship recipients, including the Audrey Stanfield Loftus Scholarship, Alumni Association scholarship and the Jay Hammond Memorial scholarship.
+- Scholarship Committee: Members – at least one active board member of the Association appointed by the President and confirmed by the Board.
+Charge – review applicants and make recommendations for Association scholarship recipients.
 Make recommendations on scholarship policies to the board.
 Participate in scholarship fundraising efforts.
-(Added 1/26/2008)
+(Added 1/26/2008; 4/29/2016)

 Section 2.
 Ad Hoc Committees: The Board of Directors may create any ad hoc committees that it deems appropriate for the general purposes of the Association, and designate their members.
 The members may or may not be members of the Board of Directors.